irondrive/andromeda-server/README.md

 For development, simply clone the repo and use `composer install` to download and install the required PHP dependencies.
 By default this includes development-specific dependencies, which may require additional PHP extensions.
 For production, download a release tarball with dependencies included, or use `composer install --no-dev`.
 Installation is done with the `./andromeda-install` entry point.

 ### Basic Requirements
-Andromeda requires PHP >= 7.4 (8.x is supported) and the JSON (7.x only), mbstring, PDO and Sodium PHP extensions.
+Andromeda requires PHP >= 7.4 and supports up through 8.1.
+Required PHP extensions are JSON (7.4 only), mbstring, PDO and Sodium.
 Other extensions may be required by apps for additional functionality (see wiki).
 Supported databases are MySQL, PostgreSQL and SQLite.
 These require the corresponding PDO extensions (PDO-mysql, PDO-pgsql, PDO-sqlite).
 PostgreSQL ALSO requires the PHP-pgsql extension.

 Andromeda does not use any OS or webserver-specific functions and should work on any platform where PHP runs.
 No specific PHP or webserver configuration is required.
 Windows works but is supported only on a "best-effort" basis.
 The following platforms are officially tested and supported:
 * Ubuntu 20.04 LTS (PHP 7.4) + Apache 2.4